fabianmakila/WebhookLogger/README.md

 > This README is intended for plugin developers.
 See the [Modrinth page](https://modrinth.com/plugin/webhooklogger) for a more user-friendly description.

 # WebhookLogger
-WebhookLogger is a cross-platform Minecraft plugin for logging various in-game events to webhook(s).
+WebhookLogger is a cross-platform Minecraft plugin for logging various in-game events to Discord webhooks.

 ### Supported platforms
 - [Paper](https://github.com/PaperMC/Paper)

-### Supported webhooks
-- Discord

 ## Structure
 The project uses Adventure for most of the platform independent abstraction minimizing the need for writing our own platform adapters.